 The tone of the writing lessons in Writing Strands is friendly and easy to understand—more inviting than most textbooks.
 The content is often presented with unique twists, making it interesting enough to motivate reluctant writers.
 For example, in Writing Lesson 14 in Intermediate 2, students write a descriptive piece about a house.
 First, they will describe the house as a new house without directly relating that fact.
 Then they will write about that same house, but this time the house needs to be described as an old, abandoned house without stating that directly.
 Writing lessons such as this are broken up into daily assignments to keep students from becoming overwhelmed.

 Students will complete a Student Progress Report page when they complete each writing assignment—a self-evaluation tool.
 Parents will probably want to go over this with their child, and help them note just one or a few problematic areas at a time on a page titled “List of Problems to Solve.”
 During the course, parents should work with students to resolve those list items.

 Bi-weekly reading lessons assign readings from the Bible throughout the first five Writing Strands volumes.
-In addition, parent will assign another book for reading.
+In addition, parents will assign another book for reading.
 This can be a book that can be easily read in less than a week or a book that is read over a number of weeks.
 The final page of each reading lesson asks general questions in regard to the assigned book.
 Those sets of questions are different for each course, but they are the same for every reading lesson within each course.
 Since answering those questions serves as part of the learning material, if a student spends many weeks on just one book, they will not be addressing those questions in light of many different literary works.
 So I suggest choosing quite a few books from different genres that can be read within a week or two rather than only one or two books that take a few months each to read.